PrefectHQ/prefect/docs/tutorial/flows.md

     - retries
 ---
 !!! note "Start a Prefect API and UI"
     This tutorial is best paired with a Prefect UI so that you can see the information that Prefect is capturing.
+    If using Prefect Cloud, navigate to your workspace at [`https://app.prefect.cloud/`](https://app.prefect.cloud/).
-If using a self-hosted setup, simply run `prefect server start` to run both the webserver and UI; if using Prefect Cloud, navigate to your workspace at [`https://app.prefect.cloud/`](https://app.prefect.cloud/).
+    If using a self-hosted setup, run `prefect server start` to run both the webserver and UI.

 ## What is a flow?